 Chattanooga Branch Staff

-Marina Peshterianu, Associate Director
+Marina Peshterianu, Interim Executive Director

 Marina Peshterianu joined Bridge Refugee Services Chattanooga in 1999 transitioning from the career in education.
 Before joining Bridge, she taught in an inner-city magnet school focusing on environmental and global issues.